1 Peter 3:7g

 as to the weaker vessel,

 This phrase says that the wife is the “weaker” vessel.
-In what sense is the wife weaker than the husband?
+In what sense is the wife weaker than the man?
 Is she weaker mentally?
 Obviously not.
 Many women are more intelligent than their husbands.
 Is she emotionally weaker?
 Many women are stronger emotionally than their husbands.

-Another possible thrust of this passage is that God placed the husband over the wife to be her guardian.
-The husband has authority over the wife in the marriage institution.
-Genesis 3:16 says that God placed a “desire” in the female for her husband.
+Another possible thrust of this passage is that the wife is susceptible to her husband because God placed her husband over her to be her guardian.
+God made her feminine.
+Her husband has authority over her in the marriage institution.

 “To the woman He said:

-Many men do not realize this.
-Most women do not say, “Do you realize why I cooked this meal today?
-I cooked it for you.”
-She may be the top surgeon in her field but she is still oriented to her husband.
-She may not be cognizant of it.
-If her husband does not show appreciation for this orientation she may begin to feel resentment toward him, without understanding why she does.
-Remember the Frito-Lay potato chip ad — “I bet you cannot eat just one.”
+Remember the Frito-Lay potato chip ad – “I bet you cannot eat just one.”
 That is the point of the weaker vessel.
-The male meets a need in the female that she cannot meet without him.
-Both husbands and wives are vessels but God placed the male over (to “rule”) the female in marriage.
-She is weak only — in the sense that God gave the male the leadership of the home.
+The male meets something in the female that she cannot have apart from him.
+Both husbands and wives are vessels, but God placed the male over (“rule”) the female in marriage.
+She is weak only in that sense – in the sense that God gave the male the leadership of the home.

 Some men feel that their primary responsibility from God is to repopulate the human race.
 No, his primary responsibility is to guard his wife’s soul.
 That is why the Bible calls the wife the weaker vessel.
 God made her insatiable when it comes to her husband.